 About the project

 Initial development of Providence Manor began in 1986.
 The agreement with Butler County was that the HOA would manage the storm water drainage sewer pipes located outside the street right of ways, or about 5 feet past the curb.
 All HOA agreements with the County both then and now are stated and executed in this manner.
 This is the largest capital asset for the HOA requiring us to have a reserve for maintenance.
 The Board has undertaken the continuing project to update our information on the condition of this piping system.
-We have partnered with West Chester Township, at no tax dollars to the HOA, to determine the most critical pipe repairs needed in our target areas.
-Due to a heavy workload for the Township we will contract a small part of the inspection work so we can be sure to reline as many critical pipes as possible this year.
-This project will include determination of which sections of pipe will need to be repaired, vendor selection for repairs, and eventually completion of the repair work.
+This project will be conducted in phases as reserve money becomes available and will include determination of which sections of pipe will need to be repaired, vendor selection for repairs, and eventually completion of the repair work.

 Background